Haryana Institute of Technology: Campus

 HIT is located in Asodha Village, Bahadurgarh, and is surrounded by green fields and water canals.
 The campus is situated on the NH-10.

 The inside of the campus resembles a city with gardens, lawns, residential complexes and wide clean roads.
 The campus has its own water supply and backup electricity supply along with canteen and medical facility.

 Hostels

 Separate hostel facilities for boys and girls are available close to the administrative block.
 Each hostel has a capacity of around 200 students.
-Each hostel has its own mess, a common room where residents can watch television and read magazine and newspapers and a visiting room where residents can receive their guests.
+Each hostel has its own mess, a common room where residents can watch television and read magazines and newspapers and a visiting room where residents can receive their guests.
 In addition, each hostel has its own computer room facility.
 All the hostel rooms are provided with an internet connection.

 Every hostel has a warden, who is a faculty of the college, and a caretaker.
 Hostels are in general self managed by students, with the warden not interfering in the hostel affairs, other than the clearing of bills and budget.